-Top Attractions And Things To Do In Detroit, Michigan
+Top 8 Places To Visit And Things To Do In Detroit, Michigan

 Detroit is a city with a long history, full of entrepreneurship, energy, art and entertainment.
 Like many cities in the U.S., Detroit has seen some difficult times over recent years.
 However, the city continues to have resiliency and vibrancy that is seen in few other places.